0xProject/0x-monorepo/packages/abi-gen/README.md

 yarn test_cli
 ```

-Known wrappers have been previously committed and are kept in `test-cli/{language}/known-wrappers`.
+Known wrappers have been previously committed and are kept in `test-cli/{language}/expected-output`.
 They are intended to provide sample output and should be kept in sync with the generating code.
-When making changes to this project or `@0x/abi-gen-templates`, run `yarn test_cli:prebuild` to generate fresh code into `test-cli/{language}/generated-wrappers`, and then manually copy it to `known-wrappers`.
+When making changes to this project or `@0x/abi-gen-templates`, run `yarn test_cli:prebuild` to generate fresh code into `test-cli/{language}/output`, and then manually copy it to `expected-output`.